Avoid hours of screen time with this list of summer activities for kids. Grab the free printable and get ready for hours of play.

 - Punch a hole in the corner and place on a metal ring.

 Need more help getting your summer under control?
-Check out this printable pack!
+Check out this summer printable pack!

-These are 12 great indoor activities for rainy days or days that are too hot to be outside.
+Here’s a summer activities list for 12 great indoor ideas.
+These are perfect for rainy days or days that are too hot to be outside.

 1. Sensory bins: